Demographics of Mexico: Metropolitan areas

-In 2004 there were 55 metropolitan areas in Mexico, in which close to 53% of the country's population lives.
-The most populous metropolitan area in Mexico is the Metropolitan Area of the Valley of Mexico, or Greater Mexico City, which in 2005 had a population of 19.23 million, or 19% of the nation's population.
-The next four largest metropolitan areas in Mexico are Greater Guadalajara (4.1 million), Greater Monterrey (3.7 million), Greater Puebla (2.1 million) and Greater Toluca (1.6 million), whose added population, along with Greater Mexico City, is equivalent to 30% of the nation's population.
+In 2020 there were 48 metropolitan areas in Mexico, in which close to 53% of the country's population lives.
+The most populous metropolitan area in Mexico is the Metropolitan Area of the Valley of Mexico, or Greater Mexico City, which in 2020 had a population of 21.8 million, or around 18% of the nation's population.
+The next four largest metropolitan areas in Mexico are Greater Monterrey (5.3 million), Greater Guadalajara (5.2 million), Greater Puebla (3.2 million) and Greater Toluca (2.3 million), whose added population, along with Greater Mexico City, is equivalent to nearly 30% of the nation's population.
 Greater Mexico City was the fastest growing metropolitan area in the country since the 1930s until the late 1980s.
 Since then, the country has slowly become economically and demographically less centralized.
 From 2000 to 2005 the average annual growth rate of Greater Mexico City was the lowest of the five largest metropolitan areas, whereas the fastest growing metropolitan area was Puebla (2.0%) followed by Monterrey (1.9%), Toluca (1.8%) and Guadalajara (1.8%).

 Other demographic statistics

-Demographic statistics according to the 2022 World Population Review.